gopuzz-art/todolist.app.yo/README.md

-It is a simple to-do list app using reactjs. it will be really helpfu for all beginner js and react programmers
+It is a simple to-do list using reactjs. it will be really helpful for all beginner react.js programmers.